NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 Here it is assumed the images are far from the poles, the input DEM has the longlat projection, and the grid size (``--tr``) is in degrees (the value 0.000009 may need adjustment).
-Otherwise, a polar or UTM projection needs to be used and the grid size set equal to the known image ground sample distance in meters.
+Otherwise, a polar or UTM projection needs to be used (option ``--t_srs``) and the grid size should be set to the known image ground sample distance in meters.

 To compare the linescan and RPC models, run ``cam_test`` (:numref:`cam_test`) as::